ekorsak-deutsch/CIDM6330/Assignment 5/readme.md

 ### Prerequisites

 1. Docker and Docker Compose installed on your system
+2. No need to install Python, Django, Redis, Celery, or ReportLab separately - all dependencies are managed through Docker containers
-2. Basic familiarity with Docker commands
+3. Basic familiarity with Docker commands
+4. Sufficient disk space for Docker images and containers
+5. Ports 8000 (web server) and 6379 (Redis) available on your host machine

 ### Setup Steps